-The CE marking 4 digit number that is displayed next to the CE mark on some medical devices is the Notified Body (NB) number.
-If there is no CE marking 4 digit number, this means that the medical device is a Class I device that does not require NB involvement (i.e., self-declaration).
-If the device is a Class I device, and there is a NB number next to the CE mark, then the device either has a measuring function or is sterile.
+The CE marking four-digit number that is displayed next to the CE mark on some medical devices is the Notified Body (NB) number.
+If there is no CE marking four-digit number, this means that the medical device is a Class I device that does not require NB involvement (i.e., self-declaration).
+If the device is a Class I device, and there is an NB number next to the CE mark, then the device either has a measuring function or is sterile.

-If a NB number is required, usually there are a couple of different orientations that are allowed by the NB.
-Most NBs specify that the NB number shall be to the right or beneath the “C” and “E”.
-However, most NBs have specific instructions available for reproduction of the CE Mark and the proper orientation of their NB number.
+If an NB number is required, usually, there are a couple of different orientations that are allowed by the NB.
+Most NBs specify that the NB number shall be to the right or beneath the “C” and “E.” However, most NBs have specific instructions available for the reproduction of the CE Mark and the proper orientation of their NB number.
 Often, the NB will also provide artwork for downloading that includes the NB number in one or more orientation.

 Product Failure Investigations

-If a someone wants to know which NB is associated with each NB number, the EU Commission operates the NANDO information system as a database, allowing you to search each of the 60+ NBs by CE marking 4 digit number.
-The database also allows searching by: country, annex/article, product and horizontal technical competence.
+If someone wants to know which NB is associated with each NB number, the EU Commission operates the NANDO information system as a database, allowing you to search each of the 60+ NBs by CE marking 4 digit number.
+The database also allows searching by country, annex/article, product, and horizontal technical competence.

 If your company is selecting an NB, you can search the product and technical competency categories to identify which NBs are able to issue CE certificates for your product.
 There are ten possible technical competencies to use as search criteria.
 For example, if your company manufactures absorbable sutures (i.e., competency, MDS 7009), there are only 32 NBs (shrinking every day) that have the technical competence to assess your Design Dossier for conformity with the MDD.